jacobqs/MST-Himalaya/README.md

 Rochester, R. E. L. (2010), Uncertainty in hydrological modelling: a case study in the Tern catchment, Shropshire, UK, PhD thesis, UCL (University College London).

+## Contact

+This repository is made by Jacob Qvam Skavang?
+Reach out to jacobqs@uio.no.